utkarshcmu/grafana.org/content/blog/2018-08-17-timeshift-ep57.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "A video demo of the new Explore UI in Grafana, monitoring VMWare's VKE with Prometheus, maintaining your a blog on a budget and more."
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "A video demo of the new Explore UI in Grafana, monitoring VMWare's VKE with Prometheus, maintaining a blog on a budget and more."
 +++

 ### Welcome to TimeShift